abhinavgalodha/PluralsightCertificates/README.md

-# PluralsightCertificates
+# Introduction
-Certificate of Courses completed from Pluralsight
+This repository contains a collection of all **My** Certificates for the completed Courses from Pluralsight.